Processing math: 100%

 Note:

-We can also replace binary search with convex hull to remove the factor of $\log MAX$.
-Since each position contributes one constraint on the space of valid trivial solutions (using the inequalities derived from Full Solution 1), we just need to intersect them to determine the optimal value of $K$ with some construction $(A,B)$ where $A$ and $B$ are not necessarily integral.
-We can then apply the middle position test from the first full solution to determine if $K$ is sufficient, and otherwise output $K+1$.
+We can also replace binary search with convex hull to remove the factor of logMAX.
+Since each position contributes one constraint on the space of valid trivial solutions (using the inequalities derived from Full Solution 1), we just need to intersect them to determine the optimal value of K with some construction (A,B) where A and B are not necessarily integral.
+We can then apply the middle position test from the first full solution to determine if K is sufficient, and otherwise output K+1.
 The implementation details are left as an exercise to the reader.